 - if a worker touches anything other than food or a sterilize surface, the gloves should be changed

-International Enviroguard manufacturers a wide range of protective clothing to keep food industry workers safe from contamination and the consumer safe from foodborne illnesses.
+International Enviroguard produces a wide range of protective clothing to prevent food poisoning, keep food industry workers safe from contamination and the consumer safe from foodborne illnesses.